-- √ Core Values: Our Program upholds the core values of the University and the School of Allied Health Professions in the following areas: excellence, compassion, integrity, humility, service leadership, innovation, justice, freedom, self-control, and responsibility. - ✓ Academic & Clinical Excellence: Our Program aims for excellence in its academic and clinical education program by providing an organized and safe learning environment.
-Our students graduate with a strong foundation of academic knowledge and clinical skills in order to competently care for patients, provide responsible leadership, and positively contribute to society. - ✓ Professional Behavior: Students, clinical instructors, faculty, and staff demonstrate professional communication, attire, ethics, etiquette, and an appreciation for culture and diversity. - ✓ Quality Care: Students, clinical instructors, faculty, and staff are approachable, positive, responsive, and respectful.
-We protect the privacy of students while individually responding to requests, inquiries, and needs. - ✓ Collaborative Success: Students, clinical instructors, faculty, and staff will work together as a unified, cohesive, and supportive team for personal and professional success.
+Core Values: Our Program upholds the core values of the University and the School of Allied Health Professions in the following areas: excellence, compassion, integrity, humility, service leadership, innovation, justice, freedom, self-control, and responsibility.

+Academic & Clinical Excellence: Our Program aims for excellence in its academic and clinical education program by providing an organized and safe learning environment.
+Our students graduate with a strong foundation of academic knowledge and clinical skills in order to competently care for patients, provide responsible leadership, and positively contribute to society.

+Professional Behavior: Students, clinical preceptors, faculty, and staff demonstrate professional communication, attire, ethics, etiquette, and an appreciation for culture and diversity.

+Quality Care: Students, clinical preceptors, faculty, and staff are approachable, positive, responsive, and respectful.
+We protect the privacy of students while individually responding to requests, inquiries, and needs.

+Collaborative Success: Students, clinical preceptors, faculty, and staff will work together as a unified, cohesive, and supportive team for personal and professional success.

-${\color{red} \bigstar} \quad \textit{Meets the requirements for JRCERT Standard 1.10 and Standard 2.1. }$
+❖ Meets the requirements for JRCERT Standard 1.10 and 2.1.

-Outcomes & Objectives
+Learning Outcomes & Objectives